 By the Numbers

-- Food insecurity poses a serious risk to the growth, health, and cognitive and behavioral potential of poor, and near-poor children
+- Food insecurity poses a serious risk to the growth, health, and cognitive and behavioral potential of children.

 - Are you an individual in need of food?
 Please visit our page to find a food pantry near you.